shankarmachiraju/terraform/README.md

-# terraform
+# Terraform
-demos on Terraform
+This repo includes the sample demos on Terraform scripts for AWS